When it comes to candy in space, it is not just about Mars bars and Milky Ways.

 Most of the popular sweets that children, dressed up like astronauts (among their other costumes), will get trick or treating this Halloween have, at one time or another, been launched to orbit as treats for the real astronauts in space.

-And while the six people onboard the International Space Station (ISS) won't be visited by any candy seekers on Wednesday night, a Russian spacecraft will perform a "trick" to possibly deliver treats for the crew.
+And while the six people onboard the International Space Station (ISS) won't be visited by any candy seekers this Wednesday (Oct.
+31), a Russian spacecraft will perform a "trick" to possibly deliver treats for the crew.

 The unmanned Progress resupply capsule set to launch on Halloween will arrive at the orbiting outpost the same day — a "trick" only attempted to the ISS one time before.
 Usually, the cargo and other visiting vehicles take two to three days to get to the station.